 How many times have you heard the phrase,

 “Nobody likes their first job out of college?”

 I could probably give you ten examples from this year alone.

 All it takes is a gander at the PEW research findings on how Americans view their jobs to confirm that bias.
 Nearly a third of all workers view their occupation as “just a job to get them by” rather than a career or stepping stone toward a career, which is intimidating when you’re about to join the workforce.

 But now that I have a few months under my belt, I can say with confidence that Envano is not one of those jobs.
 Envano has been the perfect place for me to start my career.
 Here’s why.

 As cliche as it sounds, people truly want to see you succeed here.
 I often think of a quote I heard in the interview process that embodies this idea:

-While I haven’t got married or bought a new car, I’ve definitely grown as a person and taken on more responsibilities than I would have guessed.
-Even with the awkwardness of starting remote, my coworkers have graciously offered me the training, guidance and advice I need to succeed.
+While I haven’t gotten married or purchased a new car, I’ve definitely grown as a person and taken on more responsibilities than I would have guessed.
+Even with the awkwardness of starting remotely, my coworkers have graciously offered me the training, guidance and advice I need to succeed.

 2. The team is dynamic and fun

 The crew here is unique, and there’s really no better way to describe it.
 Being as diverse in experience as we are, everyone brings something different and useful to the table.
 Whether that be a skill, hobby, meme or even the latest Netflix suggestion, there’s always someone with something to contribute.
 Likewise, it’s one of the first places I’ve worked where people genuinely enjoy what they do.